kaaproject/kaa/doc/Administration-guide/System-installation/Docker-deployment/index.md

 To install a cluster node:

+1. Specify SQL-NoSQL databases which you want to use.
-1. Run the following command from the `server/containers/docker/using-compose` directory.
+To do this, run the following command from the `server/containers/docker/using-compose` directory.

 		python launch-kaa.py SQL-NoSQL

-2. Specify SQL-NoSQL databases which you wan to use.
+	See example below.

 		python launch-kaa.py mariadb-mongodb

 	The following SQL-NoSQL databases are available: